Good Earth Farm | ![]() |

 Purple is comparable to Brandywine in size and flavor, but it has the added

 benefit of being ready to harvest one or two weeks earlier than Brandywine.
-A
+For

 The fruit are marbled yellow to red.
 Matching its marbled looks, it has